|Look up fees

 Students taking this subject will be introduced to the way in which philosophical and cultural movements, changing social and economic conditions, and new inventions all played a crucial role in shaping the development of modern science and our basic concepts of matter, force and energy.
 This subject provides a deeper understanding of the way in which the history of science has been shaped by wider social and intellectual contexts.

-Students who successfully complete this subject will:
+Students who successfully complete this subject should:

-- develop a broad understanding of the major conceptual shifts that occurred in the history of physical thought;
+- Develop a broad understanding of the major conceptual shifts that occurred in the history of physical thought

-- develop an appreciation of the way in which wider intellectual and cultural movements shaped knowledge of the physical world in different historical eras;
+- Develop an appreciation of the way in which wider intellectual and cultural movements shaped knowledge of the physical world in different historical eras

-- acquire an understanding of the different forms of explanation and modes of inquiry in the physical sciences;
+- Acquire an understanding of the different forms of explanation and modes of inquiry in the physical sciences

-- develop and awareness of the difficulties in understanding the thoughts and attitudes of people historically remote from us;
+- Develop and awareness of the difficulties in understanding the thoughts and attitudes of people historically remote from us

-- acquire skills in writing clear, coherent and persuasive analyses of ambiguous and difficult issues;
+- Acquire skills in writing clear, coherent and persuasive analyses of ambiguous and difficult issues

-- acquire skills in comprehending the meaning and historical significance of texts.
+- Acquire skills in comprehending the meaning and historical significance of texts.